 |Polyethylene Glycol (PEG) 6000||10-15%w/w||

 - Used as a meltable binder.

 - Anhydrous granulating agent where water or alcohol cannot be used.

 - It may prolong disintegration time when concentration is 5% or higher

 - It improves the plasticity of other binders.

 Direct Compression Binders

-The use of Direct Compression for tablets is increasing due to the ease of manufacturing, the high efficiency and stability of the product.
-Direct compression involves using directly compressible binders that have high flowability and compressibility.
+Direct Compression is an easy, efficient method in manufacturing that provides a stable product; as such, it is increasing in popularity.
+The process involves using directly compressible binders that have high flowability and compressibility.
 In order to obtain optimum binding performance, manufacturers must use direct compression binders that have excellent volume reduction when under applied pressure and should also base selection on the compression and flow behavior.
-It is especially important for Direct Compression tablets.
+These factors are particularly important for Direct Compression tablets.

 |AvicelO (PH 101)||MCCa||FMC Corporation|

 |SMCCO (50)||SMCCb||Penwest Pharmaceutical|